-11 The non-firm capacity available is indicative of the seasonal nature of the load requirements on the during the non-winter months closer to their Power on Order (which they fully utilize during the winter),
+11 The non-firm capacity available is indicative of the seasonal nature of the load requirements on the

 12 Labrador Interconnected System.
 Higher winter load requirements reduce what can be made available

 13 on a non-firm basis during the winter months.
 If the iron ore mines increased their load requirements